Heritage Crafts

 Spinning wheel making

-The making of spinning wheels to spin yarn from natural or synthetic fibres.
-(See also spinning)
+The making of mechanical (human-powered) spinning wheels for handspinning of yarn from natural or synthetic fibres.

 CRITICALLY ENDANGERED